pablobernabeu/Data-is-present/README.md

 ## Open source software

 Programs such as [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/) offer free, powerful resources for data processing, visualisation, and analysis.
-Experience in these programs is highly valued in data-intensive sectors of the job market.
+Experience in these programs is highly valued in data-intensive disciplines.

 ## Activities